efJerryYang/chatgpt-cli/README.md

 # ChatGPT CLI

 ChatGPT CLI is a command-line interface tool that connects to the ChatGPT language model using OpenAI's official API key.
-With markdown support, it allows users to structure their inputs and outputs in a readable and well-organized format.
-Additionally, the tool saves conversations for future reference in JSON format.
+With markdown support, it allows users to structure their inputs in a readable and well-organized format for future reference.
+Additionally, the tool saves conversations in JSON format and can be loaded when starting the tool.

 ## Usage

 ### Prequisites

-To use ChatGPT CLI, you'll need to have Python 3.11.2 installed on your machine.
+To use ChatGPT CLI, you'll need to have `Python` installed on your machine. `Python` version over `3.11.2` is supported, and the older version may also work.

 You'll also need an OpenAI API key (which you can [get here](https://platform.openai.com/account/api-keys)).

 ### Installation